-The Contingent Resource estimates reported for France, relate to development drilling, waterflood optimisation opportunities and economic volumes produced beyond December 31, 2039, the date at which, under French law, hydrocarbon production must cease.
+The Contingent Resource estimates reported for France relate to development drilling, waterflood optimization opportunities and volumes produced beyond December 31, 2039, the date at which, under French law, hydrocarbon production must cease.
 In all cases, the product type is light crude oil.
 The technical risks and uncertainties associated with the Contingent Resources in France linked to further development relate to limited seismic coverage and understanding of the structural extent of the fields.
 To recover the Contingent Resources, the drilling of development wells and, in some instances, the modification of existing production facilities would be required.
 Project development timing for the highest ranked opportunities will potentially be in the next two to five years with the remaining within the next ten years.
-In all cases, the Contingent Resources have been classed as Development Unclarified.
+In all cases, the Contingent Resources require a definitive development plan and approval of the plan to mature from Contingent Resources to Reserves.
+Such Contingent Resources have been classed as Development Unclarified.
 For those Contingent Resources associated with the petroleum law to become Reserves, it would be necessary for the government to issue a repeal, or for the appeal of an operator to be won, or for new projects to be identified to accelerate hydrocarbon recovery.
 These volumes are classed as Development on Hold.
-Economics have not been run on any of the French Contingent Resources and so those volumes may include a portion that is sub-economic to produce.
+Where an economic limit occurs before December 31, 2039, no Contingent Resources associated with production beyond December 31, 2039 are assigned in that category.
+In instances where the economic limit is encountered due to the French hydrocarbon law, and for Contingent Resources associated with future development projects, economics have not been run and so those volumes may include a portion that is sub-economic to produce.